5t111111/wercker-bundle-update-pr/README.md

 This is an automation script to bundle update and send pull request via Wercker's Trigger Build API.
 By requesting trigger build to Wercker with an environment variable which instruct wercker.yml to execute this script, bundle update is invoked, then commit changes and send pull request to GitHub repository if there some changes exist.

 (Both concept and implementaion are strongly based on [circleci-bundle-update-pr](https://github.com/masutaka/circleci-bundle-update-pr).
-Thnaks to [masutaka](https://github.com/masutaka))

 ## Installation